APVEA: dedicated to bringing the students of this vast region closer together through virtual exchange.

 Aquinas and Rikkyo virtual exchange - click here

 AGU and HDU virtual exchange - click here

 The Stevens Initiative wants your help capturing data on global virtual exchange programs that took place from fall 2021 through summer 2022.
 Respond to their 2022 Survey of the Virtual Exchange Field to share more about your virtual exchange program.
 The survey closes on September 15, 2022, and all questions can be directed to firstname.lastname@example.org.
 Read more about the survey and how you can participate here.
 The 2022 Survey of the Virtual Exchange Field is supported by the Bezos Family Foundation.

 - Deadline: September 15, 2022, 5:00pm (in respondent’s local time zone)

-APVEA aims to promote virtual exchanges within the Asia Pacific.
+APVEA aims to promote VE within the Asia Pacific.
 APVEA also wants to work with educators to improve the quality of these exchanges and research the most effective ways for them to ensure language and cultural development and understanding occurs.

 The fourth biennial APVEA conference was held online due to the pandemic.
 We hope to have it face-to-face on the Gold Coast in Queensland, Australia in 2023.